 At the Wales level (Figure 3) a total of 2235 Common Land Units (CLs) are recorded (Welsh Government GIS data set, 2010).
-The smallest recorded registered area within the data being 0.0025ha ( $25m^2$ CL107 Land at Castle Mill Cottage, Wrexham) and the largest recorded area being 7811ha (CL18 Black Mountain, Carmarthenshire).
+The smallest recorded registered area within the data being 0.0025ha (25m2 CL107 Land at Castle Mill Cottage, Wrexham) and the largest recorded area being 7,811ha (CL18 Black Mountain, Carmarthenshire).

-Figure 3: \Size distribution of Welsh commons.
+Figure 3: Size distribution of Welsh commons.

-Figure 4: \Showing a comparison between the distribution of commons within Wales by size category and the distribution of commons within the questionnaire returns by size.
+Figure 4: Showing a comparison between the distribution of commons within Wales by size category and the distribution of commons within the questionnaire returns by size.

-\Welsh Government GIS data 2015, IACS data 2014
+Welsh Government GIS data 2015, IACS data 2014

-Figures 3 indicates that the majority of commons within Wales are <3ha in size (52% of the Wales total) with a further 30% below 50ha in size accounting for 82% of all commons within Wales.
+Figure 3 indicates that the majority of commons within Wales are <3ha in size (52% of the Wales total) with a further 30% below 50ha in size accounting for 82% of all commons within Wales.
 As might be expected as the size of the common increases the number of commons within the size category decreases.
-Interestingly, the majority of commons within Wales (96%) are <500ha in size.
+Interestingly, there are only a few (4%) commons in Wales that are >500ha in area.

-\Welsh Government GIS data 2010
+^{}Welsh Government GIS data 2010

-When comparing the size distribution data of commons for Wales with the size distribution of commons within the questionnaire sample (Figure 6) the pattern is similar for medium and large scale commons (which make up the majority of the area of common land), but the questionnaire is more unrepresentative of smaller commons, despite 72% of the questionnaire returns being from commons which are below 500ha.
+When comparing the size distribution data of commons in Wales with the size distribution of commons within the questionnaire sample (Figure 6) the pattern is similar for medium and large scale commons (which make up the majority of the area of common land), but the questionnaire is more unrepresentative of smaller commons, despite 72% of the questionnaire returns being from commons which are below 500ha.
 This is because the survey group was derived from a subset of smaller commons - those which had either requested information or who had been contacted by a Commons Development Officer and entered Glastir.
 Commons which are <3ha would not have been included within the survey group as they would not have been eligible for Glastir Commons.
 As the majority of commons in Wales are <3ha in size it is reasonable to assume that this accounts for the difference.

-Figure 5: \Total area (ha) of common land in Wales by size category
+Figure 5: Total area (ha) of common land in Wales by size category

-\Welsh Government GIS data 2010
+Welsh Government GIS data 2010